 His 15 April 1945 report after visiting the Buchenwald Concentration Camp is noted as

 George Hicks' D-Day dispatch is considered one of the best recordings made during World War II.
 Hicks, the 38-year-old London bureau chief for the Blue Network, a predecessor of the American Broadcasting Company (ABC), was aboard the communications ship USS Ancon as it stood off the French coast just before midnight, 6 June 1944.

 It was D-Day, the opening of the Allied amphibious invasion of Europe—the largest in history; codename Operation Overlord—seeking to drive out the German army.
 Hicks recorded on-the-scene what he saw of other ships in the convoy and fierce fighting against German airplanes using an early tape machine known as a Recordgraph.

-All that remains of his original dispatch is perhaps this 13-minute segment, which is
+All that remains of his original dispatch is perhaps this segment which is

 most important events of the 20th century.